MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ChangeLandingPage.md

 1. Select **Save**.

 > [!NOTE]
-> You can assign a unique landing page URL for a match type of a keyword you’ve bid on, such as *exact*.
+> You can assign a unique landing page URL for a match type of a keyword youâ€™ve bid on, such as *exact*.
 For customers whose search phrases are not exact match types, such as *children's running shoes* (phrase match) for the example above, your ad has your default landing page URL.
 Customers who search for a phrase that's an exact match will see an ad with a landing page URL that leads directly to your "Running Shoes" page.

 ## How to set a landing page (Final URL) for your ads and sitelink extensions